Search Results

 5.0 Assigning the Lining Composition / Bolts

-Then you will see the small column of volume is left in the modeler.
-Select the selection to 'Face selection' Face selection icon and ctrl + left click on the three surfaces facing the excavation volume as shown.
+1. You will then see the small column of volume is left in the modeler.
+Set the selection mode to 'Face selection' Face selection icon and ctrl + left click on the three surfaces facing the excavation volume as shown (You can maximize the Perspective view port by double clicking like below).

 Add Lining dialog box